psiberx/cp2077-red-hot-tools/README.md

 ### Limitations

-- Functions are never removed (functions removed in the script source still exist in scripting runtime)
 - Struct fields are not reinitialized (if you change the fields of a struct and an instance of that struct exists during hot reload, this can lead to issues)